Graveflo/nim-littlefs/README.md

 The following will clode littlefs and build it.
 Both the normal version and `lfsUseNimUtils` version.
 The regular version will be dropped at `build/liblfs.a` and the custom version will be at `build/liblfsNim.a`:

 `nim buildLfsLibs buildsys.nims`

 To build lfs with asserts, errors and warnings disabled:

 `nim -d:danger buildLfsLibs buildsys.nims`

 To build the fuse driver run:

 `nim buildFuse buildsys.nims`
 or

 `nim -d:lfsUseNimUtils -d:release buildFuse buildsys.nims`

 ---

-You can import "config.nims" to have the c sources automatically added via `cincludes` and the correct library given the state of
+You can import "config.nims", or if in nimble path, `littlefs/api/build_help/config.nims` to have the c sources automatically added via `cincludes` and the correct library given the state of
 `lfsUseNimUtils`.

 The api file `common.nim` will import and export `bindings/lfs_nimutil.nim` when `lfsUseNimUtils` is defined so that it is easy to